9 Ways Smart Couples Pay For Weddings

 But just like other items on your wedding budget, it pays to shop around for wedding coordinators, interviewing them about charges (hourly rate, flat fee, or a percentage of the overall wedding cost).

-Contracts must be signed, as Money magazine reminds us, and, of course, you have to gel with their personality since they'll be planning the biggest day of your life so far.
+Contracts must be signed, and you have to gel with their personality since they'll be planning the biggest day of your life so far.

 5. Smart couples know their stuff about who "traditionally" pays for what—and then buck all trends